maximianne/synthetic-data-energy/README.md

 # synthetic-data-energy

-## notebooks contain the TimeGAN, VNAE and LSTM_AE model for generating synthetic data.
+## notebooks contain the TimeGAN, VNAE, LSTM_AE model and DoppleGAN for generating synthetic data.